What Are You Asking of Your Listeners? An honest Sermon Counts the Cost

 Give everything we have to the poor?
 "Not if we want send our kids to college."

 Respect the dignity of every human being?
-"Not if it means we have to denounce hateful comments by our neighbors..and still live with these people afterwards."
+"Not if it means we have to denounce hateful comments by our neighbors—and still live peaceably with them afterwards."

 Honor the Sabbath?
-"Not if our kids are in elite, traveling soccer."
+"Not if our kids are in soccer games on Sunday mornings."

 The Devil We Know

-After all, if a system worked to get some where they are they have little incentive to change, no matter how "Good" the "Good News" sounds.
+After all, because systems often favor some over others, those on top have little incentive to change no matter how "Good" the "Good News" is.

 Minutes